AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

 Objective function
 ===================

-The objective function equation of the planning mode is the sum of all the regional costs in addition to the inter-regional transmission link costs discounted to the reference year.
-While, in the operational mode, the objective function is just the sum of the fixed and variable costs with their related taxes within the modeled year.
+The choice of the objective function is guided by the **"Optimization_Goal"** parameter, which allows users to specify the primary focus of the optimization process as well as the **Multiobjective** parameter that introduces a multi-objective optimization option to the model adding CO2 emissions of generation technologies to the already existing NPC objective function.

+* **Net Present Cost (NPC) Minimization** ("Optimization_Goal" = 1): When the "Optimization_Goal" parameter is set to 1, the optimization model prioritizes the minimization of the Net Present Cost.
+The NPC is a comprehensive measure that represents the total cost of the microgrid over its entire lifespan, discounted to the present value.
+This includes initial capital investments, operation and maintenance costs, fuel costs, and any other expenses, minus the salvage value at the end of the microgrid's life.
+By minimizing the NPC, the model ensures that the microgrid is not only economically viable but also cost-effective in the long term, making it an essential consideration for investors and policymakers focusing on financial sustainability.

+* **Total Variable Cost (TVC) Minimization** ("Optimization_Goal" = 2): If the "Optimization_Goal" is set to 2, the model's objective shifts to minimizing the Total Variable Cost.
+TVC encompasses all costs that vary directly with the level of energy production or consumption.
+This typically includes the costs of operating and maintaining energy production facilities, the cost of fuel for generators, and any other costs that are not fixed.
+Minimizing TVC is particularly important for the operational budgeting and planning of a microgrid, as it directly impacts the cost-effectiveness of its day-to-day operations.

+* **CO2 Emissions Minimization** (Multi-objective Optimization): In scenarios where environmental sustainability is as important as economic viability, the
+  MicroGridspy model can be set to perform multi-objective optimization.
+This approach includes minimizing CO2 emissions as one of the objectives, reflecting the need to reduce the environmental impact of energy production.
+Minimizing CO2 emissions is aligned with global efforts to combat climate change and is particularly relevant for projects that aim to meet certain environmental standards or qualifications for green funding.

+The flexibility in choosing the objective function allows MicroGridspy to be adapted to a wide range of scenarios and policy goals, ensuring that the microgrid design is optimized not just for cost or environmental impact, but for the specific priorities of the project at hand.

 Net Present Cost (NPC)
 ----------------------

 The objective function for minimizing the Net Present Cost (NPC) is defined as the weighted sum of the scenario-specific NPC.
 This function aims to minimize the total cost of the microgrid over its lifecycle, accounting for the time value of money.
+It captures the comprehensive cost of the microgrid for a given scenario, including investment, operational costs, and salvage value.

 .. raw:: html